Diagnosis

 The two key tests to detect iron overload are:

-• Serum transferrin saturation.
-This test measures the amount of iron bound to the protein transferrin that carries iron in your blood.
+- Serum transferrin saturation.
+This test measures the amount of iron bound to the protein transferrin that carries iron in the blood.
 Transferrin saturation values greater than 45% are considered too high.

-• Serum ferritin.
-This test measures the amount of iron stored in your liver.
-If the results of your serum transferrin saturation test are higher than usual, your health care provider may check your serum ferritin.
+- Serum ferritin.
+This test measures the amount of iron stored in the liver.
+If the results of a serum transferrin saturation test are higher than usual, a healthcare professional may check serum ferritin levels.

-These blood tests for iron are best performed after you have been fasting.
+These blood tests for iron are best performed after fasting.
 Elevations in one or all of these tests can be found in other disorders.
 You may need to have the tests repeated for the most accurate results.

 Additional testing

-• MRI.
-An MRI is a fast and noninvasive way to measure the degree of iron overload in your liver.
+- MRI.
+An MRI is a fast and noninvasive way to measure the degree of iron overload in the liver.

-• Testing for gene changes.
-Testing your DNA for changes in the HFE gene is recommended if you have high levels of iron in your blood.
-If you're considering genetic testing for hemochromatosis, discuss the reasons for and against with your provider or a genetic counselor.
+- Testing for gene changes.
+Testing DNA for changes in the HFE gene is recommended if there are high levels of iron in the blood.
+If you're considering genetic testing for hemochromatosis, discuss the reasons for and against with your healthcare professional or a genetic counselor.

-• Removing a sample of liver tissue for testing.
-If your provider suspects liver damage, the provider may order a liver biopsy.
-During a liver biopsy, a sample of tissue is removed from your liver using a thin needle.
+- Removing a sample of liver tissue for testing.
+If liver damage is suspected, a liver biopsy may be done.
+During a liver biopsy, a sample of tissue is removed from the liver using a thin needle.
 The sample goes to a lab to be checked for the presence of iron.
 The lab also looks for evidence of liver damage, especially scarring or cirrhosis.
 Risks of biopsy include bruising, bleeding and infection.

 Screening healthy people for hemochromatosis